inkline/inkline.io/content/docs/components/nav.md

 #### Active State

-You can control the active state of your `<i-nav-item>` using the `active` property.
+You can control the active state of your `<INavItem>` using the `active` property.
 When you provide a `to` property you're converting the component into a `router-link`, therefore you can use the `active-class` and `exact-active-class` properties and set them to `-active`.

 ::ContentTabs
 #preview